(Updated 6/4/14 - pitch numbers correlate to the Webster guidebook, with recommended pitches to link indicated.)

 P1+2: From the "toe" of the cliff, hike 15 or 20 feet left and climb up a moderate corner.
 There will be a large ledge to your right - continue straight up aiming for the huge tree.
-Belay from the tree. (>100 feet)
+Belay from the tree. (>100 feet, 5.7ish)

-P3: Climb up and slightly to the right toward the next big tree.
+P3: Climb up and slightly to the right toward the next big tree, passing a few pins.
 The steep bulge is best climbed on the left up the vertical weakness.
 Probably the crux of the route.
 Belay from the tree.

-P7: Keep heading up on easy ground until you reach a bushy gully that takes you to the summit.
-Walk off via the trail.
+P7: Keep scrambling up easy ground until you reach a bushy gully that takes you to the summit.
+Walk off to the climber's right via the trail, ±2 miles to the trailhead.

-There are also some bolted routes on faces in the woods if you escape left after Pitch 6.
+There are also some bolted face climbs on short walls in the woods if you escape left after Pitch 6.

 From the "toe" of White's Ledge, look ~20 feet to left for the obvious weakness leading to a small ledge with a small tree (more of a bush).

 For descent, take the trail from Mt.
-Stanton back down to the road/houses.
+Stanton back down to the road/houses (take the trail heading to the climber's right).

 From: Newmarket, NH